evkx/evkx.github.io/content/models/dongfeng/nammi_box/nammi_box_42.3kwh/_index.md

 ## Interior

 The interior of the Dongfeng Nammi Box 42.3kWh is designed with a minimalistic aesthetic, featuring medium-quality materials throughout.
 The floating center console creates an open space between the passenger and driver, offering convenient storage options.
+You can choose between several interior designs.

 ### Seats